kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 ## Scope and Goals

-When integrating an OTLP compliant logging backend, applications can either ingest their logs directly or emit them to STDOUT and have a log collector to process logs and forward them.
+When integrating an OTLP compliant logging backend, applications can either ingest their logs directly or emit them to STDOUT and use a log collector to process and forward the logs.
-With this PoC, we evaluated how the [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) of the OpenTelemetry Collector can be configured to transform structured JSON logs that are emitted by Kubernetes workloads to STDOUT to the [OTLP logs data model](https://opentelemetry.io/docs/specs/otel/logs/data-model/).
+With this PoC, we evaluated how the OpenTelemetry Collector's [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) can be configured to transform structured JSON logs emitted by Kubernetes workloads to STDOUT, and subsequently to the [OTLP logs data model](https://opentelemetry.io/docs/specs/otel/logs/data-model/).
-The OpenTelemtry Collector should move JSON attributes to the `attributes` map of the log record, extract other fields like the severity, timestamp, write the actual log message to the `body` field, and add missing information to be compliant with the semantic conventions for `attributes` and `resource` attributes.
+OpenTelemtry Collector should move JSON attributes to the `attributes` map of the log record, extract other fields like **severity** or **timestamp**, write the actual log message to the **body** field, and add any missing information to ensure that the **attributes** and **resource** attributes comply with the semantic conventions.

-Logs that are ingested by the application using the OTLP protocol are not covered by this PoC.
-We assume that the application is already filling the log record fields with the intended values.
+This PoC does not cover logs ingested by the application using the OTLP protocol.
+We assume that the application already fills the log record fields with the intended values.

 ## Setup

-We created a Helm values file for the open-telemetry/opentelemetry-collector chart that parses and transforms container logs in the described way.
+We created a Helm values file for the `open-telemetry/opentelemetry-collector` chart that parses and transforms container logs in the described way.
 We use an SAP Cloud Logging instance as the OTLP compliant logging backend.
 To deploy the setup, follow these steps:

-1. Create a SAP Cloud Logging instance and have the endpoint, client certificate and key under the keys `ingest-otlp-endpoint`, `ingest-otlp-cert` and `ingest-otlp-key` in a Kubernetes secret in the `otel-logging` namespace.
-This can be done using a ServiceBinding with the BTP Operator.
+1. Create an SAP Cloud Logging instance.
+Store the endpoint, client certificate, and key under the keys `ingest-otlp-endpoint`, `ingest-otlp-cert`, and `ingest-otlp-key` respectively, in a Kubernetes Secret within the `otel-logging` namespace.

 2. Deploy the OpenTelemetry Collector Helm chart with the values file [otlp-logs.yaml](../assets/otel-logs-values.yaml):